-Did you know that both Kombucha and Water Kefir can be flavored with fruit juice and bottled to produce a lightly carbonated probiotic beverage?
-Instead of giving your family soda pop which is full of high fructose corn syrup and artificial colors and flavors, give them a natural healthy beverage!
+Did you know that both kombucha and water kefir can be flavored with fruit juice and bottled to produce a lightly carbonated probiotic beverage?
+Instead of giving your family soda pop full of high fructose corn syrup and artificial colors and flavors, give them a natural healthy beverage!

 Remove the culture from the beverage (and use the culture to begin a new batch).

-Add approximately one part juice and 4-5 parts Kombucha Tea or Water Kefir to the bottle.
+Add approximately 1 part juice and 4 to 5 parts kombucha tea or water kefir to the bottle.

-Close the bottle securely and allow the bottles to sit at room temperature for anywhere from 1-7 days for Kombucha and 24-72 hours for Water Kefir.
+Close the bottle securely and allow the bottles to sit at room temperature for anywhere from 1 to 7 days for kombucha and 24-72 hours for water kefir.

-Place the bottles in the fridge.
-You can skip this step but both Kombucha and Water Kefir tend to taste better chilled.
-Please note, water kefir tends to become a bit less carbonated as it is chilled so it's best not to place it in the fridge until shortly before you plan to drink it.
+Place the bottles in the refrigerator.
+You can skip this step but both kombucha and water kefir tend to taste better chilled.
+Please note: water kefir tends to become a bit less carbonated as it is chilled so it's best not to place it in the refrigerator until shortly before you plan to drink it.